Exact charges from heterotic black holes: Lower dimensional, near-horizon effective approaches

 \subsection{Near-horizon solutions}

 It is straightforward to apply this formalism to the compactified zeroth-order heterotic theory \eqref{action4d}.
 We obtain

-We have chosen to scale the time coordinate such that $v_1=v_2$ to allow a straightforward comparison with previous results in the literature.
+We chose to scale the time coordinate such that $v_1=v_2$ to allow a straightforward comparison with previous results in the literature.
 Using \eqref{eq:compactification} it is possible to write the solution for the heterotic fields,

 The expression coincides with the near-horizon limit of our original solutions, after rescaling the time coordinate $t \rightarrow t \sqrt{q_0 q_+ q_- q_v} $ in \eqref{eq:nH4c} and dropping the irrelevant $d\vec{y}^2$ term from the metric, with the identifications